blanclemjk/manifesto/M/Topics.md

 	-
 - Tentative Solutions
 	- The Commons and it's Solvable Tragedy
+		- Aligning Individuality with Community: Not a Zero-sum Game
 		- Robert Axelrod Study on the prisonner's dilemma
 		- https://www.youtube.com/watch?v=CYlon2tvywA
 	- Publicization of "Infrastructure"